MicrosoftDocs/sql-docs/docs/2014/tutorials/lesson-3-defining-a-dataset-for-the-table-report-reporting-services.md

 ms.assetid: ee93dfcb-8f52-4d63-b4f6-0d38e00fd350
 caps.latest.revision: 50
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Lesson 3: Defining a Dataset for the Table Report (Reporting Services)
   After you define the data source, you need to define a dataset.
-In [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)], data that you use in reports is contained in a *dataset*.
+In [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)], data that you use in reports is contained in a *dataset*.
 A dataset includes a pointer to a data source and a query to be used by the report, as well as calculated fields and variables.

  You can use the query designer in Report Designer to design the query.
-For this tutorial, you will create a query that retrieves sales order information from the [!INCLUDE[ssSampleDBobject](../../includes/sssampledbobject-md.md)]**2008** database.
+For this tutorial, you will create a query that retrieves sales order information from the [!INCLUDE[ssSampleDBobject](../includes/sssampledbobject-md.md)]**2008** database.

 ### To define a Transact-SQL query for report data